baobabsoluciones/mango/docs/source/code_mango/decodoc.rst

 Memory address issue
 ==================
-.. caution:: Please pay close attention to the following warning to prevent errors in the autodoc decorator implementation.
+.. caution:: Please pay close attention to the following warning to prevent errors in the decodoc implementation.

 An issue to take into account is the use of memory addresses in the INFO_DICT dictionary.
 These are used for identifying the reuse of functions and to keep track of the use of the same variable across different functions.